Advertisement

 Hot pursuit, tactical operations, and detective communications are encrypted across most Phoenix-area agencies.
 The most newsworthy police activity is invisible.

-Phoenix PD keeps basic patrol on A Deck, which is accessible.
+Phoenix PD keeps precinct dispatch in the clear on the "A" talkgroups.
 But when a serious call comes in, radio traffic moves to encrypted channels.
-Scanner listeners hear the routine calls and go silent on everything that matters.
+Scanner listeners hear the routine calls and go silent on everything that escalates—open dispatch with an encrypted ceiling.

-Maricopa County: The 4th Largest Sheriff Goes Dark
+Maricopa County: The 4th Largest Sheriff Keeps Dispatch Open

 The Maricopa County Sheriff's Office is the fourth largest sheriff's department in the country.
-Its encryption cuts off public monitoring across a massive unincorporated area.
+Its dispatch remains publicly monitorable across a massive unincorporated area—a major piece of transparency worth protecting.

 Scale of Coverage